SeunginLyu/EpidemicSpreading/reports/notes_checkin.md

 ### Notes

 * key words :
-  - the average liftime and prevalence of viral strains
+  - the average lifetime and prevalence of viral strains
   - power-law distribution with gamma from 2 ~ 3
   - local clustering
   - "nonequilibrium phase transitions"